lifaon74/aryn_cnc/README.md

 ## The goals
 * **modular** : easy to add, remove and update parts => it's for me the most important goal.
-* **professional** : fast, precise and strong, that's why I choosed to use only high quality materials.
+* **professional** : fast, precise and strong, that's why I chose to use only high quality materials.
 It increase the price, but he, we want the best no ?
 * **'low' cost** : far under the professional market (price estimated around 500$, expensive but not as much as a pro solution).
 I'm expecting same or better precision.
 * **important work volume** : 50cm x 50cm x 40cm (aprox) into a 70cm side cube (you should be able to put it in your car).
 It's a far better ratio than most of the 3D printer (ex: [Haeckel](http://reprap.org/wiki/Haeckel) 47cm x 47cm x 57cm size for a 20cm x 20cm x 35cm print volume)
 * **for makers** : if you have time, are handyman, own a 3D printer (or know someone) and like precision, this CNC is done for you.